 We can’t fund the following while you are overseas:

 - travel to and from appointments

 - treatment overseas when your reason for travel was to receive the treatment

 - We can’t pay for your treatment overseas if we cover you for care in Australia under our:

 - Non-Liability Heath Care program

 Mental health support

 If you are a veteran or family member currently living or travelling outside Australia, and you are in need of mental health support, you can contact your nearest Australian embassy, high commission or consulate, or call the 24-hour Consular Emergency Centre (CEC) on +61 2 6261 3305.
-Further information can be found on the Smart Traveller website.
+Further information on medical assistance overseas can be found on the Smart Traveller website.

 If you require assistance connecting with these supports, you can contact Open Arms — Veterans & Families Counselling.